DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 **Introduction to Reaper**

-- finish [Sound and hearing](../lectures/week-1/sound-and-hearing/) slides, decibel, psychoacoustics, the ear
-- Listen to a few of your songs
 - Introduction to Reaper
   - DAW Basics - Timeline
   - Find loops and preview them - [Looper Man](https://www.looperman.com) - show the different features of this website